 Patients had a skin test at the beginning of the study and were split into those who had a positive reaction and those who didn’t.

-Each of these groups was then split into those who would eat peanuts and those who would not.
+Each group was then split into those who would eat peanuts and those who would not.

-If they had a reaction to the first peanut challenge, then they were excluded from the study.
+If they had a reaction to the first challenge, then they were excluded from the study.

 Those in the peanut challenge group had at least 6g of peanuts (Bamba or peanut butter) each week until 60 months of age.
 Those in the non-peanut group avoided peanuts until 60 months of age.